Woman, 32, Guam's 371st COVID-related fatality

 Guam’s 371st COVID-19-related fatality was pronounced dead on arrival at the Guam Memorial Hospital on June 18, the government of Guam's Joint Information Center confirmed Monday.

-The patient was a 32-year-old female, partially vaccinated, with underlying health conditions, who tested positive on June 18, according to JIC.
+The patient was a 32-year-old woman, partially vaccinated, with underlying health conditions, who tested positive on June 18, according to JIC.

 Gov. Lou Leon Guerrero said she, her husband Jeff Cook and Lt.
 Gov. Joshua Tenorio “pray for healing for her friends and family.”